cs10/sp17/bios/JobelBio.md

 ## WHAT ARE YOUR HOBBIES?

-Recently I have been watching a lot more college football, and spent a lot of my summer player NCAA Football.
-I love good television -- I grew up on Star
-Trek: The Next Generation (which subsequently indoctrinated me with a humanist disposition), and enjoy fantasy, science fiction, and drama.
+Recently I have been watching a lot more college football.
+I love good television -- I grew up on StarTrek: The Next Generation (which subsequently indoctrinated me with a humanist disposition), and enjoy fantasy, science fiction, and drama.
 I used to write a lot of poetry and some short fiction, which I lost the knack for when I entered college.
 Recently I am trying to get back into a groove with that.
 When I am at home and I am stressed I break out my electric guitar and play (poorly).
+I also love discussing politics and philosophy.

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?

-This semester, I am taking Artificial Intelligence, Efficient Algorithms and Intractable Problems, Contemporary Literature, Introductory Chinese, and Introduction to Short Fiction Writing.
-Other than that, I am working on some personal projects I am not yet ready to divulge (mainly because I want to actually get somewhere with them before I claim them as my idea).
+This semester, I am taking Operating Systems, Human Reproduction, and Conflict Management.
+I am also working as a student assistant at the Center for Long-Term Cybersecurity.
+I am currently working on a paper on Brexit and its possible effects on EU cybersecurity policy and am busy trying to figure out what I'm writing for a senior thesis.